vmarrone/Doc-Intel-2024/DocIntel.md

 As a member of ACME Inc.'s Automation Center of Excellence, you have been contacted to automate the task of a collecting visitor information, from their driver’s license or other form of physical identification, in order to streamline the process and reduce manual efforts.

 In the new process, Agents will no longer receive emails with visitor information - instead, employees will submit their visitor request via a catalog item & attach a copy of the vistor's identification.
-Once that request has been created in the target table, it will trigger the workflow to engage Doc Intel.
+Once that request record has been created in the target table, it will trigger the workflow to engage Doc Intel.

 <br />
 <br />